zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 <article role="article">

-After a very long night of soldering, and 3 coats of boring-corporate-grey spray paint, the buttons were done!
+After a long night of soldering, and 3 coats of boring-corporate-grey spray paint, the buttons were done!

 </article>